Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_syrm_7kw.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 87-88
+GENERATED FROM PYTHON SOURCE LINES 98-100

 Plot results in per-unit values.
+The transient after t = 0.5 s is due to the errors in the inductances.
+The PM-flux estimate compensates for these errors.

 ..
-GENERATED FROM PYTHON SOURCE LINES 88-90
+GENERATED FROM PYTHON SOURCE LINES 100-103

 .. code-block:: Python

     plot(sim, base)